 The Fracht Group is an international transportation company and an industry leader in providing general and specialized logistics solutions.
-The Swiss-based company was founded in 1955 by Mr. Ruedi Reisdorf and to this day, remains independently owned with 83 offices worldwide.
+The Swiss-based company was founded in 1955 by Mr. Ruedi Reisdorf and to this day, remains independently owned with 107 offices worldwide in 40 countries.
 Fracht operates as an NVOCC (Non Vessel Operating Common Carrier) as well as a traditional freight forwarder.
-With over 1,000 logistics experts worldwide and financial stability of $1B + revenue per year, the Fracht Group has successfully moved 250,000 TEUS and in excess of 10 Million Kilos via airfreight in 2015.
-Our goal is the delivery of innovative, tailor-made logistics solutions that give our customers quantifiable added value.
-We achieve this with our dedicated personnel, our long-standing experience and the latest information technology.
-Furthermore, our relationships with customers, subcontractors, and employees are guided by an attitude of partnership.
+With over 1,200 logistics experts worldwide and financial stability of $1B + revenue per year, the Fracht Group has successfully moved 250,000 TEUS and an excess of 10 Million Kilos via airfreight annually for the last 10 years.
+Our goal is the delivery of innovative, tailor-made, and safe logistics solutions that give our customers quantifiable added value, while staying under budget.
+We are able to achieve this along with rapid response and execution in the most extreme situations with our dedicated personnel, our long-standing experience, partnerships around the world, and the latest information technology.
+We are one global family and strive to deliver strategic and innovative solutions in every direction.

 We are one global family.
 The heart of our business is upheld by dedicated professionals who focus on our customers needs take out and providing outstanding quality and operational excellence at all times.
 We strive to deliver strategic and innovative solutions in every direction.